agunechemba/agunechemba.github.io/_posts/2025-06-02-Meet `localStorage` - My Tiny Memory Box in Your Browser!.md

 <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/06/a_storage_box_in_the_style_of.jpeg" width="100%">

-👋 Hello, young coder!
+👋 Hello!
 I’m the **JavaScript code** that lives on your favorite website.
 Today, I want to tell you about something super cool your web browser gives me—a **tiny memory box** called `localStorage`.

 Yup, it’s like having a small treasure chest in your browser where I (JavaScript) can keep little notes and treasures just for you!